 - 1 cup Low-Fat Vanilla Yogurt: 162 milligrams

 - Ketchup (1 Tbsp): 154 milligrams

 The Bottom Line

 Remember that sodium is just part of the full picture of a specific food or your eating pattern as a whole.
 Sure, a slice of deli turkey delivers more sodium than a serving of potato chips, but you also get more protein and less fat, which can help you feel full for longer.
-Beans, as another example, deliver fiber, several nutrients and protein.
+Beans, as another example, deliver fiber, several important nutrients and protein.
 But that also doesn't mean that there isn't room for potato chips in your diet.
 They're crunchy and delicious and not devoid of nutrition.
 This list is to help you be mindful of added sodium in packed foods, and try to check the label of the foods you buy if you're concerned or are trying to reduce your sodium intake.